kpiwko/pelorus/docs/Development.md

         ext install ms-python.python

-Code also comes with a nice debugger feature.
+VSCode also comes with a nice debugger feature.
 Here is a starter configuration to use with our exporters.
 Just create a file called `.vscode/launch.json` in your `pelorus/` project directory with the following content.

 ```json
 {